Skip to content

 val b = KPointer.fromFragment("#/foo/bar") // RFC 6901 §6 URI fragment

-val c = KPointer.fromDotNotation("foo.bar") // Mustache-style dot notation
+val c = KPointer.fromJsPath("foo.bar") // JavaScript access path

 // Convenience: from() dispatches on the leading character